-'''

-4 for integer and real

-8 for double precision or complex

-16 for double complex

-(length of character object) for character arrays

-'''
+4 for integer and real 8 for double precision or complex 16 for double complex (length of character object) for character arrays negative if arg 1 is considered to precede arg 2 zero if arg 1 is equivalent to arg 2 positive if arg 1 is considered to follow arg 2 qsort(3)

-The compar is the name of a user supplied integer2 function that will determine the sorting order.
+The compar is the name of a user supplied integer\2 function that will determine the sorting order.
 This function will be called with two arguments that will be elements of array.
 The function must return: